The Question of Weapons (Audio Version) (updated 2024/12/17)

 What also causes me to question this translation is found in Jesus’ other words, “Or do you think that I cannot appeal… [for] more than twelve legions of angels?

-Here Jesus is telling Peter that he could call a multitude of angels to defend him—if he wanted to.
+Here, Jesus is telling Peter that he could call a multitude of angels to defend him—if he wanted to.
 This remark seems to suggest that Peter had attempted to defend Jesus, and that attempt was unwanted and/or probably ill-conceived—in light of the well-armed crowd he faced:

 While He was still speaking, behold, Judas, one of the twelve, came up accompanied by a large crowd with swords and clubs, who came from the chief priests and elders of the people.
 Matthew 26:47